prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 kubectl config use-context minikube
 ```

-These commands let you control the lifecycle of your local Kubernetes cluster without affecting other contexts or remote clusters.[web:23][web:26]
+These commands let you control the lifecycle of your local Kubernetes cluster without affecting other contexts or remote clusters.

 ---